lugui1998/Instant-File-Share/README.md

 ## Installation on Windows

 - Before anything else be sure to have [Node.js](https://nodejs.org/en/) installed and running propperly.
+- Clone or download this repository to the directory you want to install it to.
 - Start a cmd terminal as **administrator** (needed for adding the registry key for the context menu entry), navigate to the project's directory and run the following command:

 ```
 npm run setup
 ```

 - Forward port 80 on your router to port 1080 (or wharever port yoou set the config.json file).
+In case you want to use the Cloudflare setup with HTTPS, forward port 443 to 1443 instead.
+Using non default ports (80 and 443) will result in a URL that contains the port number. ``e.g. https://example.com:8080/file``

 ## Notes